Staying Healthy

 Insurance–extremely important here!

-Be sure to print your insurance card before you arrive and carry it with you at all times in the US.
+Once you have your insurance information, print out your insurance card and carry it with you.
 If you don’t have your card with you, you may be stuck with a very large bill that you will have to pay on your own, or you may be denied service if it’s not an emergency.
 Even with your insurance card, you will likely have a co-pay and you will likely have a bill for a portion of the cost.
 This bill may arrive a month or two after the service.
 You are responsible for the bill.

 Olin Health Center